BA in Cinema & Media Studies

 - A five-course CIMS core, comprising two courses in film history, one in aesthetics of film, one in television studies, and one in film theory

-- Two focused CIMS electives chosen from offerings with focus on 1) a film genre or movement, or non-narrative film; and 2) one or a few filmmakers or major figures in the creation and production of other moving-image media
+- Two focused CIMS electives chosen from offerings with focus on 1) a film genre or movement, or non-narrative film; and 2) one or several filmmakers or major figures in the creation and production of other moving-image media

 Specifically required are the following: